SurajPB/ImbalancedDataSets/README.md

       -- ROC - AUC
       --  Precision  Recall curves
  2. Dependent of Probability threshold :
-      -- Accuracy (Is not a good metric while evaluating imbalanced datasset) --  other confusion matrix
+      -- Accuracy (Is not a good metric while evaluating imbalanced datasset : (No. of Correct Prediction / Total no. of predictions))
+      --  other confusion matrix
              -- Precision
              -- Recall